Introduction

 The file runs with no problems from an earlier commit, somewhere since this commit something went wrong.
 In this section, we will explore ways in which we can investigate the sources of errors.

-Let’s move back to the head of the broken
+Let’s move back to the head of the broken branch.

 $ git checkout broken